core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * Security policies:
   * The First-Come-First-Remembered policy is added as an example and a potential default behavior.

+* RD discovery:
-* RD discovery: Drop the previously stated assumption that RDAO and any DHCP options would only be used together with SLAAC and DHCP for address configuration, respectivly.
+  * Drop the previously stated assumption that RDAO and any DHCP options would only be used together with SLAAC and DHCP for address configuration, respectivly.
+  * Give concrete guidance for address selection based on RFC6724

 changes from -24 to -25